qdrant/demo-code-search/README.md

 your programming language](https://microsoft.github.io/language-server-protocol/implementors/servers/).
-For Rust, we used the [rust-analyzer](https://rust-analyzer.github.io/) that is capable of converting the codebase into the [LSIF format](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.4.0/specification/), which is a universal, JSON-based format for code, no matter the programming language.
+For Rust, we used the [rust-analyzer](https://rust-analyzer.github.io/) that is capable of converting the codebase into the [LSIF format](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.4.0/specification/), which is a universal, JSON-based format for code, regardless of the programming language.

-The same `upsert` function from the example above would be represented in LSIF as multiple entries, and won't contain the definition itself, but just the location of it, so we have to extract it from the source file on our own.
+The same `upsert` function from the example above would be represented in LSIF as multiple entries and won't contain the definition itself but just the location, so we have to extract it from the source file on our own.

 Even though the `microsoft/unixcoder-base` model does not officially support Rust, we found it to be working quite well for the task.
 Obtaining the embeddings for the code snippets is quite straightforward, as we just send the code snippet